Apply here for the SDSU Georgia Exchange Program for Spring 2019

 While just about all students are itching for an adventure, not every student is interested in studying abroad in traditional locations such as London, Sydney or Rome.
 Likewise, some students may think about studying abroad, but don’t know how they could swing it financially.

-For assistance with the application process, please see Ms. Ine Williams in the SDSU Study Abroad office in the International Student Center.
+For assistance with the application process, please contact Ms. Ine Williams in the SDSU Study Abroad office in the International Student Center.
 Email: email@example.com.
 For additional information, please contact Dr. Nancy Marlin at firstname.lastname@example.org.
 For scholarship info: Ms. Maureen Crawford@email@example.com.